marcdotson/counting-cockroaches/Cases/mrp/Case-Study--McKenna--.md

 the estimates for the whole population.

-We will use Bayesian hierarchical modeling to take advantage of partial pooling to account for underweighted cells.
+We will use Bayesian hierarchical modeling to take advantage of partial pooling to account for underweight cells.

 ### McKenna’s logit model